isomerpages/moe-pasirrissec/_information-for-parents/Education and Career Guidance.md

 What topics would you like to know to support your child’s holistic development?

 We want to hear from you to find out how we can support you!
-Please click on this [link](https://docs.google.com/forms/d/e/1FAIpQLSdq5wbmVhVho1d348ypjwtATjjk13nYij3D0cRGPsnR2_6voQ/viewform) to share your views with us.

-Please share this email with your Parent Support Group (PSG) members and friends, and connect with us on [MOE Facebook](https://www.facebook.com/moesingapore), [Twitter](https://twitter.com/MOEsg), [Instagram](https://www.instagram.com/moesingapore/), [YouTube channel](http://www.youtube.com/channel/UC8PAXQlNeQ5w4n4uKC0hRmw).
+Please share this with your Parent Support Group (PSG) members and friends, and connect with us on [MOE Facebook](https://www.facebook.com/moesingapore), [Twitter](https://twitter.com/MOEsg), [Instagram](https://www.instagram.com/moesingapore/), [YouTube channel](http://www.youtube.com/channel/UC8PAXQlNeQ5w4n4uKC0hRmw).
 You can also [Schoolbag](https://www.schoolbag.edu.sg) website for more education news, and stories on school programmes and activities.

 If you have any questions or comments for us on our updates, you can email us at [Engagement@moe.gov.sg](mailto:Engagement@moe.gov.sg).
 To ensure delivery to your inbox, please add [Engagement@moe.gov.sg](mailto:Engagement@moe.gov.sg) to your address book.
 If you do not wish to receive future emails from us, you may email us to unsubscribe.